- Learn how I’ve refined the GTD process with Trello for modern living.

 - Do I still need this project (move to someday, or just archive the card if not).

-- Create next action card - the “convert checklist item to card” feature is useful for this
+- Create next action card - use the “convert checklist item to card” feature of Trello.

 Rules - Thou Shall Not Scroll